My name is Lawrence Hartman, and I’d like to introduce myself to visitors of our websites at Prison Professors and Compliance Mitigation.

 After concluding my journey through the prison system, I began working with the team at Prison Professors and Compliance Mitigation.
 By brainstorming with Michael Santos, we worked to create training systems from a different perspective.
 Rather than writing theoretically, we collaborated to create a curriculum that we believed would bring value to business leaders.

 Based on the number of people who went to prison for white-collar crimes, we saw a real need for compliance programs that would serve small to mid-size companies.
-The curriculum and ongoing training systems we create would lead to lower risk levels, helping to both save and make business owners money.
+The curriculum and ongoing training systems we create would lead to lower risk levels, helping to both save and make business owners money, and help them better position to protect themselves from civil and criminal liability.

-Our teams at both Prison Professors and Compliance Mitigation offers a unique service to a variety of people.
+Our teams at both Prison Professors and Compliance Mitigation offer a unique service to a variety of people.

-- We help people manage their affairs and businesses in ways to avoid government investigations;
+- We help people understand and manage their affairs and businesses in ways to avoid government investigations;

 - We help people work toward the best outcomes if they’ve become embroiled in a government investigation.